Managing Context

 DraftMiddleware

-Useful for routes that should primarily be used for editing Draft records
+Useful for routes that should primarily be used for editing Draft records, such as an admin panel.

 use Illuminate\Support\Facades\Route;